microsoft/TypeScript/CONTRIBUTING.md

 ## Adding a Test

-To add a new test case, add a `.ts` file in `tests\cases\compiler` with code that shows the your bug is now fixed, or your new feature now works.
+To add a new test case, add a `.ts` file in `tests\cases\compiler` with code that shows that your bug is now fixed, or your new feature now works.

 These files support metadata tags in the format  `// @metaDataName: value`.
 The supported names and values are the same as those supported in the compiler itself, with the addition of the `fileName` flag.